sagar-datta/galerie/README.md

 ## ⚡ Performance Considerations

-- Images are optimized for web delivery
+- Images are optimised for web delivery
 - Components are structured for efficient rendering
 - Modular code structure enables code splitting
-- City data is organized for scalable management
+- City data is organised for scalable management

 ## 🤝 Contributing